Mangral Rajputs

 The Mangral are a Pothwari-Punjabi Rajput tribe found in Azad Kashmir, Pakistan and Potohar Plateau of Punjab, Pakistan.
+They belong to the Chandravanshi lineage.

 History

-They claim to be descended from Raja Mangar Pal, a Raja (prince).
+They claim to be descended from Raja Mangar Pal, a Raja (Prince).
 Mangar Pal emigrated from present day Sialkot to Rajauri, Poonch in what is now Jammu and Kashmir.
-His descendants settled there and Kotli Mangrallan town emerged.
-His grandson Raja Sehns Pal converted to Islam, and the towns of Sehnsa and Chowki Moong are named after him.
-The Mangrals ruled Kotli State in what is now Azad Kashmir until 1815, when it was incorporated into the State of Jammu by the Sikh ruler Ranjit Singh.
+Raja Mangar Pal's descendants settled there and Kotli Mangrallan town emerged.
+The states of Kotli and Poonch have historically been associated with the Mangrals.
+Surveys conducted during the British colonial period, as well as modern historians, identify the Mangrals with these states.
+The Mangrals are also recorded as the former ruling family of Poonch.